darioblopes/darioblopes/README.md

-- Hi, I’m Dario.
+## Hello, I'm Dario!

-- Recently graduated with an associate of science in Cybersecurity.
+I'm a Computer Science studnet with a deep passion for software development and information security.

-- Working on my Bachelor's of Science in Computer Science.
+Currently, I'm on a mission to earn my Bachelor's of Science in Computer Science.

-- I’m looking to collaborating in the future, when I sharpen my skills.
+I'm eager to team up with like-minded individuals to push boundaries and grow together.